 A good week in Franconia works with two base accommodations: first Nuremberg or Erlangen, then Forchheim, Bamberg or Ebermannstadt for beer cellars, Bamberg and Fränkische Schweiz.
 Nuremberg, Erlangen, Forchheim and Bamberg are easy to combine by train.
 For more remote village breweries, a car is useful only with a sober driver.
 If you want to taste beer properly, plan hiking routes, taxis, public transport or accommodation.
+If a Kerwa, Kirchweih or village festival happens during your week, plan one evening for it.
+That is not extra stress, but often the best local experience of the trip.

 The Principle

-• Maximum two accommodations for the whole week
+- Maximum two accommodations for the whole week

-• No daily hotel changes: better to understand one region than skim seven places
+- No daily hotel changes: better to understand one region than skim seven places

-• Nuremberg, Erlangen, Forchheim and Bamberg combine well by rail
+- Nuremberg, Erlangen, Forchheim and Bamberg combine well by rail

-• For small village breweries and remote cellars: car only with a sober driver, or plan taxi/accommodation
+- For small village breweries and remote cellars: car only with a sober driver, or plan taxi/accommodation

-• Drinking beer and exploring places takes time.
+- Drinking beer and exploring places takes time.
 Two brewery or cellar stops a day are often enough.

 Nuremberg has the widest hotel choice and strong rail connections.
 Erlangen is smaller, calmer and especially interesting during Bergkirchweih season.
 Both work well as a first base.